sourcegraph/about/handbook/engineering/security/index.md

 ### Learning

 After the each iteration, we hold a [retrospective](https://about.sourcegraph.com/retrospectives).
-We try to understand the degree to which we achieved the goals we communicaed at the beginning.
-We idenitfy what went well and what our opportunities for imporvemen, and actively choose one of the things we've learned, and improve it.
+We try to understand the degree to which we achieved the goals we communicated at the beginning.
+We identify what went well and what our opportunities for improvement are, then actively choose one of the things we've learned to integrate into our team's ethos.

 ## Members